uclahs-cds/docker-SomaticSniper/README.md

 # docker-SomaticSniper
 Somatic Sniper is a tool to identify somatic point mutations in whole genome sequencing data.
 It employs a Bayesian comparision of the genotype likelihoods in the tumor and normal samples.
-The UCLA-CDS's SomaticSniper image is located in the Boutros Lab Docker Hub repository: xxxxxxxx
+The [UCLA-CDS's SomaticSniper image](https://hub.docker.com/repository/docker/blcdsdockerregistry/somaticsniper) is located in the [Boutros Lab Docker Hub repository](https://hub.docker.com/orgs/blcdsdockerregistry).

 # Documentation